-Administered by: AEC-University Planner's Office (UPO), contact Julie Truettner, Campus Planning Project Manager, at 734-615-3797 or email to jmtruett@umich.edu.
-All signage requests will be routed to the UPO for review.
-The UPO will provide final, detailed layouts from which building ID signs can be executed.
+Administered by: AEC-Planning and Communication All signage requests will be routed to Planning and Communication for review.
+Planning and Communication will provide final, detailed layouts from which building ID signs (and other sign types) can be executed.

-Exceptions: Exceptions related to signage for facilities with donor or honorific names will require review by the Facilities Naming Steering Committee and approval by the Executive Vice President and Chief Financial Officer, while exceptions related to facilities with functional names will require review by UPO and others within Facilities & Operations.
+Exceptions: Exceptions related to signage for facilities with donor or honorary names will require review by the Facilities Naming Steering Committee and approval by the Executive Vice President and Chief Financial Officer; exceptions related to facilities with functional names will require review by Planning and Communication and others within Facilities & Operations.
 Additional levels of approval may be required for all types of signage exceptions.
-All requests for exceptions will be managed through the University Planner's Office.
+All requests for exceptions will be managed through Planning and Communication.

 Funding: If a school, college, department or unit requests a replacement building ID sign for a worn-out sign, or requests any new or replacement signage, the cost of the sign(s) will be borne by the requesting unit.
-Appropriate identification signage shall be provided for in the budget of all new university buildings and major renovation projects - see Design Guidelines section 10400 (http://www.umaec.umich.edu/desguide/tech/10/10400.pdf).
+Appropriate identification signage shall be provided for in the budget of all new university buildings and major renovation projects - see AEC Design Guidelines Section 10400.

 Signage for named buildings.
 Some buildings carry names that are based on a donor who contributed substantially to the construction of the building.
 Donors may be persons, foundations, or corporations.
-Other buildings carry names that have been given to honor donors for gifts unrelated to that building's construction, or persons significant in the university's history.
+Other buildings carry names that have been given to honor donors for gifts unrelated to that building's construction or persons significant in the university's history.
 All donor and honorary building namings are by action of the regents - see Policy and Guidelines for Naming of Facilities, Spaces and Streets.
+Buildings without donor or honorary names will have functional names as determined by the Associate Vice President for Facilities and Operations (AVPFO).